mattstyles/raid/packages/streams/readme.md

 }))
 ```

-The event signature looks like and just passes the duration of the last frame:
+The event signature looks like this and contains the duration of the last frame:

 ```js
 {